finbarr/airbrite-api/README.md

 * The API's base URL can be found at `https://api.airbrite.io`

-* Your access tokens can be found in "My Account" under "API Keys"
+* Your access tokens can be found in "My Account" under "Keys"

-* There are two environments - a live environment that uses your live keys, and a test environment that uses your test keys.
-Similarly, for a payment provider like Stripe, we will also use the Stripe live or test keys for making calls to their API on your behalf
+* There are two environments - a live environment that uses your live keys and a test environment that uses your test keys.
+For a payment provider like Stripe, we will also use the Stripe live or test keys for making calls to their API based on which key is used.

 * You can connect to Stripe from "My Account" under "Payments"